10 Takeaways for IGA Retailers from the Spring NRAB Meeting

 One of the most important forward-looking topics was the rise of GLP-1 weight-loss drugs, which could impact up to a third of U.S. adults by 2030.

-Opportunities for grocers:
+Opportunities for independent grocers:

 • Meat, dairy, and protein-rich foods